Loader gif

 You make nondeductible contributions to an account.
 When it’s time to pay for college, you take tax-free withdrawals to pay tuition and fees.

-That means you never pay tax on the interest and other earnings in the account if you use the withdrawals for qualified educational expenses.
+That means you never pay tax on the and other earnings in the account if you use the withdrawals for qualified educational expenses.
 If you use the prepaid plan, you use tax-free education credits.

 Advantages of a Qualified Tuition Program (529 Plan) includes: